AleMorales9011/ForgeWare/src/02-Provisioning Infrastructure.md

-## Provisioning and managing infrastructure:
+## Deploying infrastructure with Terraform:
 Jane's business Crafty Corner its growing and it's time to take it online, but first she needs **infrastructure to host her website**.
 In this chapter we will help Jane to **design, provision, and manage** cloud resources on a chosen cloud platform using Terraform configurations.

 ## Methodology